10 Best French Translation Apps (Free & Paid Options)

 Cons

 iTranslate offers a clean interface for translating text, speech, and even camera images.
 Offline translation packs make it handy for traveling in France or Francophone regions, while the built-in dictionary and verb conjugations help learners.
+I’ve noticed that while it may lack DeepL’s literary nuance, its speed and reliability for immediate needs like reading menus is unmatched.

 Pros